wrench-project/wrench/doc/wrench_102/virtualizedcluster.md

 [interacting with a cloud service page](@ref guide-102-cloud) for an example in which jobs are submitted to the VM instances.

-See the WMS implementation in `examples/basic-examples/virtualized-cluster-bag-of-tasks/TwoTasksAtATimeVirtualizedClusterWMS.cpp` for a more complete example.
+See the execution controller implementation in `examples/basic-examples/virtualized-cluster-bag-of-tasks/TwoTasksAtATimeVirtualizedClusterWMS.cpp` for a more complete example.